top of page

 • Recordkeeping Violations: The SEC requires financial firms to maintain records of all business-related communications.
 This includes text messages, emails, and other electronic messages.
 These records are crucial for investigations into potential misconduct.

-• Off-Channel Communications: Many financial firms and their employees used personal text messages and other unapproved channels for business discussions.
+• Off-Channel Communications: Many financial firms and their employees use personal text messages and other unapproved channels for business discussions.
 This practice made it difficult, if not impossible, for the SEC to access and review these communications.
+Learn more about the impact of SEC fines for off-channel communication.

 • Significant Fines: The SEC levied substantial fines on these firms, with some of the largest penalties reaching $50 million.
 These fines underscore the importance of complying with recordkeeping regulations.